-The investigationstudy was conducted at Agroforestry tree nursery, Egerton University, Njoro, in Kenya, within the eastern Mau water_catchment.
-The University is located in Njoro, a small community approximately 25 kilometres southwest of the town of Nakuru.
-This is located approximately 182 kilometres, by road, northwestern of Nairobi.
-The study site at lies on a latitude 0°22'11.0"SL, Longitude 35°55'58.0"EL and and altitude of 2,238 m above sea level.
+The investigation was conducted at Agroforestry tree nursery, Egerton University, Njoro, in Kenya, within the eastern Mau water-catchment.
+The University is located in Njoro, a small community approximately 25 kilometers southwest of the town of Nakuru.
+This is located approximately 182 kilometers, northwestern Nairobi.
+The study site 0°22'11.0"S Latitude, 35°55'58.0"E Longitude and an altitude of 2,238 m.
 The area falls in agro ecological zone Lower Highland 3.
-The experimental site receives mean annual rainfall of 1200 mm whereile the distribution of rain is bimodal with long periodrains between April and August and short periodrains between October and December-yearly.
-The temperatures rangeslie frombetween 10.2 toand 22.0°C (Ngetich et al., 2014) while the soils are mollic andosols (Kinyanjui, 1979).
-The experimental period received low rainfall especially during January and February (11.5 mm) which were coupled with moderately high temperatures (21.9 °C) (Table 1).
+The experimental site receives annual rainfall of 1200 mm where the distribution is bimodal with long period between April and August and short period between October and December.
+The temperature ranges from 10.2 to 22.0°C (Ngetich et al., 2014) while the soils are mollic andosols (Kinyanjui, 1979).
+The experimental period received low rainfall especially from January to February (11.5 mm) which were coupled with moderately high temperatures (21.9 °C) (Table 1).